 The priority deadline for fall admission is January 5.
 Only applications received before that deadline are eligible for scholarship consideration.
 After January 5, applications are considered on a rolling basis, based on candidate qualifications and space available.
 We encourage all candidates to apply as soon as possible.

 MIDP accepts a limited number of applications for spring admission through partner universities.
 The deadline for those applications is October 1.

-The MIDP program requires at least three years of experience related to international development and/or policy.
+The MIDP program requires at least five years of experience related to international development and/or policy.

 No, admissions interviews are not required.

 The most valuable recommendations come from the people who know your professional skills and abilities and who can write specifically about them.
 We encourage you to submit at least one recommendation from someone who knows you well in your current position and can speak to your professional performance, such as a current supervisor or director.
 In addition, people who have known your work in past positions are valuable recommenders.
 If you have recently been a student, a reference from a former professor who knows your academic work well is helpful.